DeskproApps/jira/SETUP.md

 ### API Key

-Head over your JIRA cloud account, the URL will look something like `https://<my_company>.atlassian.net/`.
+Head over your Jira cloud account, the URL will look something like `https://<my_company>.atlassian.net/`.

 Once you've logged in, navigate to the "Account Settings" section.